strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

 [Graphql armor](https://github.com/Escape-Technologies/graphql-armor) is a GraphQL middleware that protects your GraphQL API from malicious queries.
 Installing it is simple and prevents the most common attacks.

-Here is a configuration example to protect your GraphQL API :
+Here is an example configuration to protect your GraphQL API :

 ```js
 const armor = require('@escape.tech/graphql-armor');